kdious/libinsult-client-python/README.rst

 -------

 Tests have been for python 2.7 and python 3 using ``pytest``.
-The unit tests do call the actual PurgoMalum production API in order to test against potential API changes.
+The unit tests do call the actual LibInsult's `production API <https://insult.mattbas.org/api/>`__ in order to test against potential API changes.

 Before running tests make sure to install